TopChiller can design and manufacture all types of chillers for you

 · Scroll Chiller

-It can either be water-cooled or air-cooled with self-contained parts making the most appropriate for air conditioners.
+It can either be water-cooled or air-cooled with self-contained parts making it the most appropriate for air conditioners.

 · Screw Chiller